xemu-project/xemu-website/docs/docs/troubleshooting.md

 Note: This step is not necessary for other system files, such as the BIOS or the MCPX ROM.

 ### Flatpak
-1. `sudo flatpak override app.xemu.xemu --filesystem="$HOME/savedgames/xemu/`
+1. `flatpak override app.xemu.xemu --user --filesystem="$HOME/savedgames/xemu/`

-Note: Using the same command non-root with the `flatpak --user` parameter will not work.

 ### Flatseal
 1. Install [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal)